Deep Shrestha

 Deep Shrestha (दीप श्रेष्ठ) is a Nepalese singer and musician.
-Deep Shrestha is one of the coaches in The Voice of Nepal Season 1 (2018) and 2 (2019).
+Deep Shrestha is one of the coaches in The Voice of Nepal Season 1 (2018) and 2 (2019) and Season 3.He is also judge in Mero Voice Universe season 1.
 "Jhaskiyecha Maan Mero", "Biteka Kura Le" and "Ma Ta Door Dekhi Aye" are among his popular songs.

 Early life

 Shrestha composed his first song "Ma Patharko Deuta Haina" when he was 14.
 He comes from a musical family in Dharan, Nepal.
 His father Jaya Narayan Shrestha was an ustaad and played violin and flute.
 His mother Indira Shrestha was a singer.
 Deep met other musicians early through his father.

 Deep Shrestha studied bioscience after he passed his SLC exams.
 He thought that he would continue his studies but he missed his exams thrice because he was busy performing as a musician.

 Career

 Shrestha formally started his musical career in the late 1960s.
 This era is deemed as the golden era of Nepali modern music.
 Before this he performed in cultural programs and other locally organized functions in eastern Nepal.
 His opportunity to officially pursue music came when a Dharan theatre team came to Kathmandu to stage a drama in Rastriya Nachghar, including the Late King Mahendra.
 Shrestha portrayed a singer.
 His melodious voice and well-composed music held everyone spellbound.
 King Mahendra was so impressed that he allowed Shrestha to record as many songs as he wished.
 In 2025 (Bikram Sambat), when even established singers had to wait for many days to schedule a recording session at Radio Nepal (the only recording studio then), he was allowed to record six songs.
 In subsequent years, Shrestha came to Kathmandu once in a year to record.
 After 2028 B.S., Shrestha started participating in the Nationwide Music Competition, which led to a first prize in vocals in 2030 B.S. for the song "Bidhawako Sindoorko Rahar".

 Shrestha was musically active for another decade.
 Then, slowly, he stopped singing.
 He was busy with his official work and 'did not feel like recording new songs'.
 The Nepalese music industry expanded and professionalized.
 Technology drew him back and he again started singing.